snu-dbs/prevision/plot/README.md

-This README.md describes what script is used for a plot in the paper, especially about evaluation results.
+This README.md describes what script is used for an experiment plot in the paper.
 Note that all numbers used for plotting are hard-coded in the scripts.

 - Figure 8: `barchart_overall.ipynb`.
 You may need to make a little modification to produce exactly the same layout.